 Dividends paid out of income generated by an Approved Enterprise (or out of dividends received from a company whose income is generated by an Approved Enterprise) are generally subject to withholding tax at the rate of 15%, or at the lower rate under an applicable tax treaty.
-This withholding tax is deductible at source by the company.
+This withholding tax is deductible by the company.
 The 15% tax rate is limited to dividends and distributions out of income derived during the benefits period and actually paid at any time up to twelve years thereafter.
-After such period, the withholding tax is applied at a rate of up to 25%, or at the lower rate under an applicable tax treaty.
+After such period, the withholding tax is applied at a rate of up to 30%, or at the lower rate under an applicable tax treaty.
 In the case of an FIC, the 12-year limitation on reduced withholding tax on dividends does not apply.
 Under the Investment Law, a company that has participated in an Alternative Benefits Program is not obligated to distribute retained profits, and may generally decide from which year's profits to declare dividends.
 In addition, a company that pays a dividend out of tax-exempt income generated by its Approved Enterprise will be required to recapture the deferred corporate income tax applicable to the amount distributed (grossed up to reflect such tax) at the rate which would have been applicable to such income had such income not been exempted from tax under the Investment Law.
 This rate generally ranges from 10% to 25%, depending on the extent of non-Israeli shareholdings in the company.
 We have elected to use the Alternative Benefits Program, but currently intend to reinvest any income derived from our Approved Enterprise program and not to distribute such income as a dividend.

 The Investment Law also provides that an Approved Enterprise is entitled to accelerated depreciation on its property and equipment that are included in an approved investment program.
+This benefit is an incentive granted by the Israeli government regardless of whether an Alternative Benefits Program is elected.